-“Music of Italy” our Festival theme, encompasses vast stores of delightful, soulful, and dramatic music.
+“Music of the German Lands” our Festival theme, encompasses vast stores of delightful, soulful, and dramatic music.
 Our superb faculty from across the world and from your neighborhood, will bring their multi-faceted expertise and great love of early repertoires to making music with you.
 Together we’ll breathe new life into old music.

 Tuition $650 Central Program and auditioned programs, $630 Dance Tuition, $430 Part-time.
 Click here for information on Room and Board options.